-THE FAIR LABOR ASSOCIATION
+ACCREDITED BY THE FAIR LABOR ASSOCIATION

-To help us continue our journey in the right direction, we decided to join the Fair Labor Association (FLA) at the end of 2019.
-The FLA is a collaborative effort of socially responsible companies, colleges and universities, and civil society organizations that creates lasting solutions to abusive labor practices.
-With FLA as a strategic partner, we have updated our Workplace Code of Conduct to align with the FLA Workplace Code of Conduct, and we are in the process of enhancing our internal modus operandi in line with the FLA Principles of Fair Labor and Responsible Sourcing and Responsible Production.
-We are confident that by upgrading our policies, procedures, and actions with these core FLA documents, BELLA+CANVAS will drive better working conditions in factories, better livelihoods for workers, and better products for our customers.
+To help us continue our journey in the right direction, we decided to join the Fair Labor Association (FLA) at the end of 2019, and in 2024, our social compliance program attained FLA Accreditation.
+The FLAis a collaborative effort of socially responsible companies, colleges and universities, and civil society organizations that creates lasting solutions to abusive labor practices.
+FLAAccreditation means that our company has been evaluated by FLA, which confirmed that BELLA+CANVAS meets international standards for labor rights by implementing a systems-level approach to human rights compliance and social responsibility.
+With FLAas a strategic partner, we updated our Workplace Code of Conduct to align with the FLAWorkplace Code of Conduct, and we enhanced our internal modus operandi in line with the FLAPrinciples of Fair Labor and Responsible Sourcing and Responsible Production.

+Nonetheless, our efforts toward continuous improvement do not stop at Accreditation.
+We are committed to further enhancing our social compliance program, first by following FLA's recommendations in our Accreditation Report.
+Therefore, we will continue to create new versions of this Social Compliance Manual, as we work every day toward upholding workers' rights in our owned facilities and at those of our business partners.
+We are confident that by upgrading our policies, procedures, and actions with these core FLAdocuments, BELLA+CANVAS will drive better working conditions in factories, better livelihoods for workers, and better products for our customers.